xrdocs/software-management/_blogs/2018-02-22-ztp-integration-with-nso.md

 Network Services Orchestrator is a Cisco tool that provides end-to-end orchestration that spans multiple domains in your network.
 Using strict, standardized YANG models for both services and devices and a highly efficient abstraction layer between your network services and the underlying infrastructure, the orchestrator lets you automate Cisco and other vendor's devices.

 ## NSO

+NSO also provides 2 differents way to interacts with IOS-XR:

+* The IOS-XR CLI NED for CLI configuration
+* The Netconf NED for Netconf/Yang configuration

+The IOS-XR CLI NED for your version of NSO should be downloaded and installed as a packages.
+For the Netconf NED, there are 2 ways to create the package

+1. Download all the models supported by XR on github: https://github.com/YangModels/yang/tree/master/vendor/cisco/xr and use the ncs-make-package command to create the package, once created you can install the package inside NSO.

+2. Use the NSO pioneed tool to retrieve all the models from a device

 NSO has a set of REST/RESTCONF northbound API that can be used to provision a devices using simple HTTP GET/PUT/POST request.
 In short only 3 operations are required:

 * Creating the device and associate it with the correct NED (Netconf/IOS-XR CLI)
 * Exchange the RSA keys between the device and NSO
 * synchronize the configuration with NSO

-NSO also provides 2 differents way to interacts with IOS-XR:

-* The IOS-XR CLI NED
-* The Netconf NED

-The IOS-XR CLI NED can be downloaded for your version of NSO and installed as a packages The Netconf NED package needs to be creatred either by downloading all the models supported by XR on github: https://github.com/YangModels/yang/tree/master/vendor/cisco/xr

 ## ZTP
 ZTP has supports for both shell and python scripts, IOS-XR comes with an rich environment of shell tools and python libraries.
 In this example we will use a python based ZTP script and will leverage the python-netclient, python-json and the embedded ztp_helper libraries